cloudmesh-project/reu-2014/doc/source/projects/plotviz.rst

 Problem
 ----------------------------------------------------------------------

-I will be working to develop visualization support for multithreading PlotViz3 in order to speed up its processes.
+I will be working to develop parallelization support for multithreading PlotViz3 in order to speed up it's processes.

-How to Build the Libraries in Windows 7 Ultimate SP1 64 Bit
+How To Build The Libraries In Windows 7 Ultimate SP1 64 Bit
 ----------------------------------------------------------------------

 1. Download and install Microsoft Visual Studio 2010, CMAKE, and NSIS.